JL0100/Robotics/Vacuum Bot/README.md

-# Vacuum Bot Documentation
+# Smart Vacuum Cleaner Robot Documentation
-This project is a documentation of 2WD Arduino-based Vacuum mobile robot that cleans dirt on the floor.
+This is the documentation for the 2WD Arduino-based Vacuum mobile robot project.